 You are not to discriminate based on gender, disability, race, colour, national origin, age, socioeconomic or educational or marital status, religious or political beliefs, or sexual orientation.

 You are to refuse or withdraw from an appointment, without threat or retaliation, if you are unable to perform the required service in an ethical manner.

 We hold professional indemnity insurance and will be responsible for any claims made against you on the grounds of, for example, incompetent interpreting.

 Report obstacles to practice

-If you accept an assignment and you are convicted for any offence or if you become the subject of any professional disciplinary proceedings, you must contact our office immediately.
+If you accept an appointment and you are convicted of any offence or if you become the subject of any professional disciplinary proceedings, you must contact our office immediately.

-Withdraw from the assignment if you have any difficulties with communication, dialects or technical terms.
+Withdraw from the appointment if you have any difficulties with communication, dialects or technical terms.